 A simple step to improving your forecasting activity is to identify items with seasonality and those affected by trends.
 You can then adjust your predictions accordingly.

-A more advanced forecasting technique is to treat each SKU in your product portfolio differently.
+A more advanced forecasting and replenishment technique is to treat each stock item in your product portfolio individually.
 For example, let’s take the product life cycle.
-We know every item will be at a certain stage of its product life cycle, whether this is introduction, growth, maturity or decline.
+We know every item you hold will be at a different stage of its product life cycle, whether this is introduction, growth, maturity or decline.
 And, at each phase, a product will be experiencing a different pattern of demand e.g during growth, demand will be on an upward trend, whilst during the end of maturity, demand may become more erratic as sales start to drop off.

-If you identify and categorise your SKUs into their inventory life cycle stages, you can then apply the most relevant statistical algorithms to produce the most accurate sales forecasts.
+If you identify and categorise items into their inventory life cycle stages, you can then apply the most relevant statistical algorithms to produce the most accurate sales forecasts.

 Gone are the days of producing a demand forecast and updating it every month or quarter.
 You need the ability to refresh your forecasts much more frequently.
 If you’re using spreadsheets and have thousands of SKUs, this is obviously no mean feat.
 It may, therefore, be time to consider demand forecasting software that will re-calculate the forecasts of each SKU on a daily basis, so they remain as accurate as possible to inform inventory replenishment planning.

 It’s important that you don’t rely 100% on statistics to create your forecasts.
 Always combine baseline statistical forecasts with qualitative forecasting inputs from humans who have factual knowledge about your marketplace and your supply chain partners.
 For example, if a customer has big expansion plans, or another is planning promotional activity, these events need to be factored into your forecasts, as they obviously won’t be represented in the historical data used to produce your baseline calculations.